tgs/webhook-project-site/README.md

 BUT, if you want to develop `django-badgekit-webhooks`, be careful!
 Working with submodules, it's easy to lose your work.
-You may want to check out that project into a separate directory, and run `python setup.py develop` in its root directory, so that you have better control.
+You may want to check out that project into a separate directory, and run `python setup.py develop` there, so that you have better control.
 A submodule is used so that Heroku gathers it up in its deployment.
 If there's a better way, tell me!